-Activity Rationale Many townships have very wide roadside berms and medians which are grassed and are regularly mown by contractors.
-In addition to the berms and medians on main roads, residential berms are also mown (at community boards request) by contractors where these are not mown by neighbouring residents.
-There is 360 hectares of roadside and berm mowing in the Southland district, which is a combination of urban and rural roadsides and berms.
-This amount of roadside mowing is a very high level of service compared with other local authorities.
-The median level of mown grass provision in New Zealand (2014 to 2019) is 4.3 hectares per 1,000 residents.
+Activity Rationale hectares per 1,000 residents.
 By comparison, the amount of grass mown under contract in the Southland district is 450ha, or 14.6 hectares per 1,000 residents.
 This is amongst the highest level of provision amongst Yardstick members.
 Around 80% of the grass mowing in Southland is roadside or berm mowing.
 This compares with a median of around 10% for other New Zealand members.
 The amount of roadside and berm mowing in Southland as a percentage of total mowing is the highest in the country, and indicates a very high level of service.
 Expenditure on roadside and berm mowing accounts for around 20% of the total parks and reserves operational expenditure compared with a median of 1.3% for other Yardstick members (2015 to 2019).
 The amount of street furniture (bins, seats, cycle racks, drinking fountains, tree guards, etc) is not well known as there is no inventory that categorises these assets by location.
-Activity Rationale is urban beautification, and development of urban character and amenity, particularly in main streets.
+The main rationale for provision, development and maintenance of streetscapes is urban beautification, and development of urban character and amenity, particularly in main streets.
 Street tree plantings also provide beautification and natural character to residential streets.
 The main rationale for rural roadside vegetation management is safety.
 A decision has been made in many Community Board areas to manage roadside vegetation with mowing rather than chemical sprays.
 Alternatives to mowing should be investigated with the aim of reducing the extent of and expenditure on rural roadside mowing.
 The main rationale for residential berm mowing is to maintain a tidy appearance when residents are unwilling or unable to mow their own berms.
 Many grass berms are wide and keeping them tidy is a challenge for some residents.
 Community boards have made the decision to mow berms by contract to keep urban areas tidy.
 This level of service should be investigated with the aim of reducing the amount of mowing.
 Communities have a strong history of involvement in streetscapes, and the development of amenity values and character in their townships.
 The assets created by these communities over time have (or will) become the responsibility of Council.
 Council has a responsibility to ensure that assets are safe, fit for purpose and cost effective.
-Governance General Manager Portfolio Holder Matt Russell - Group Manager Services and Assets Delivery Group Community Services Activity Manager Mark Day - Community Facilities Manager
+General Manager Portfolio Holder Matt Russell - Group Manager Services and Assets Delivery Group Community Services Activity Manager Mark Day - Community Facilities Manager